-Amanda Trivizas Showcases Cheeky Booty In G-String Teddy While Sitting On Her Haunches: ‘Up To No Good’
+Amanda Trivizas Showcases Cheeky Booty In G-String Teddy While Sitting On Her Haunches: 'Up To No Good'

 "Indeed you are the most beautiful woman in the world.
 I wake up every day hoping to see more of your photos.
 I'm addicted to your face, your lovely eyes, your lips, and your wonderful personality.
 Please pin this to let me know that you have seen my heart," they gushed before adding several hearts and flame emoji.

-A fourth Instagrammer nailed their response with a one-liner.
+A fourth Instagram user nailed their response with a one-liner.

 "How do I confess my crush #respectfully," they wrote.